resilient-http/resilient.js/README.md

 ##### request:finish
 Arguments: `error<Error>`, `response<Object|http.IncomingMessage>`, `resilient<Resilient>`

-Fired as after a request was completed
+Fired after a request was completed

 You can intercept and modify the error/response on the fly, but you must mutate the options `object` and do not lose its reference